Oakman-Dev/Venturi/README.md

-# Venturi PnP
+# New Release Comming Soon...
+Venturi PnP
-Venturi Pick and Place - Based on the Voron V1.8
+Venturi Pick and Place - Based on the Voron Trident

 Do you like this project?
 Do you want to support the project and help create amazing things?
 Well, then please consider donating to the [Voron Design team](https://vorondesign.com)...
 The best way to support directly is to contribute with feedback and help us design new parts.

+## NOTE: Below are old alpha release files.
+New files will be released Late 2023.

 ## TOC:
 Venturi Inspection Camera - [V2 Released](https://github.com/Oakman-Dev/Venturi/tree/main/Inspection-Camera/Coaxial-Lighting)